astronomer/docs/learn/airflow-isolated-environments.md

 :::warning

 Installing Airflow itself and Airflow provider packages in isolated environments can lead to unexpected behavior and is not recommended.
-If you need to use Airflow and Airflow providers module inside your virtual environment, Astronomer recommends to choose the `@task.virtualenv` decorator or the PythonVirtualenvOperator.
+If you need to use Airflow or Airflow provider modules inside your virtual environment, Astronomer recommends to choose the `@task.virtualenv` decorator or the PythonVirtualenvOperator.
 See [Use Airflow packages in isolated environments](#use-airflow-packages-in-isolated-environments).

 :::